Baltoli/project-docs/notes/log.md

 * What if I were to implement a *bounded* approach?
 Property checking on linear paths is very simple.
 * Would need a way of generating paths of a given length through the graph.

+# 24/2/2017

+* Built a small tool to extract finite-length traces from an IR module.
+* Need to do some thinking about how to treat looping states - one possible way is to look at Büchi automata together with a way of recognising a trace as being an "infinite" loop (ie. if it cycles some subsequence all the way until the end).
+Note: it's OK to have an infinite loop!
+If we loop infinitely without ever violating an assertion, then the program is in a state where it loops infinitely!
+* More generally, we won't be interested in a lot of traces.
+We basically only want the ones that are a cycle or that traverse a whole range.
+* Checking an assertion will be semantically different between these two cases - we need every terminating trace to match the assertion, and something else for cycles.
+* So we want an algorithm that looks at terminating traces and checks them against a TESLA automaton.